brainsum/filefield_sources_jsonapi/README.md

 - JSON Api URL
    - request URL, e.g. example.com/jsonapi/media/image
 - Params
-  - JSON query params per line in key|value format for getting all needed data.
+  - JSON query params per line in key|value format for getting/filtering all needed data.
 - URL attribute path
+  - This is used as remote image url.
 - Thumbnail URL attribute path
   - Displayed in modal browser.
 On empty the 'URL attribute path' will be used.
 - Alt attribute path
+  - If alt field is enabled on the image field, this value will be set as default value after selection.
 - Title attribute path
+  - Displayed in the lister under image.
+If title field is enabled on the image field, this value will be set as default value after selection.
 - Sorting option list
   - Option list per line in key|label format.
 - Search filter attribute name
 - Items to display
   - Item number per page.
+- Modal window width
+  - Modal window initial width.
+- Modal window height
+  - Modal window initial height.

 ## Info, requirements
 - URLs (URL, Thumbnail URL) must be relative to the remote server, no contains domain/base url.
 Base url is parsed from 'JSON API URL'.
 - Sorting: You can add multiple sorting, e.g.

       name,-created|Name

-- Attribute path from 'data' property:
+- Attribute path to 'data' property:
   - If the needed information is in the 'data' property of the response, e.g.:

       data->attribute->title

-- Attribute path from 'included' property:
+- Attribute path to 'included' property:
-   - If the needed information is comming from relationship, e.g.: from field_image field, Than you have to include it as request params:
+   - If the needed information is coming from relationship, e.g.: from field_image field, Than you have to include it as request params: